 The Old Carleton County Court House in Upper Woodstock, built in 1833 and expanded in 1866, was the first courthouse in Carleton County.
 It saw numerous county residents pass through its doors for various reasons, such as stagecoach passengers, farmers attending agricultural exhibitions, politicians and their supporters, audience members for choral concerts, and individuals involved in legal matters.

-In 1911, the County Council sold the Old Carleton County Court House and it was transformed into a barn.
-For half a century, cattle and horses stood in stalls that were built, in part, from the judge’s bench.
-Purchased by the Carleton County Historical Society in 1962, the monumental task of restoring this once-magnificent building to its former glory began.
+In 1911, the County Council sold the Old Carleton County Court House, which was subsequently converted into a barn.
+For fifty years, animals occupied stalls made partly from the judge’s bench.
+The Carleton County Historical Society purchased the building in 1962 and began the monumental task of restoring it to its former grandeur.

 Click on a thumbnail to see more photos.

 This post has already been read 3837 times!